Sami-Krothapalli/Sami-Krothapalli/README.md

 - 👯 I’m looking to collaborate on any projects or hackathons that deem interesting to me

-- 🤝 I’m looking for help with learning about ML concepts, Devops, Cloud Services
+- 🤝 I’m looking for help with learning about ML concepts, DevOps, Cloud Services

 - 💬 Ask me about *Programming, Cybersecurity, Machine Learning, Full-Stack Development**